Larry (1974 film)

 Larry is a 1974 American drama film starring Frederic Forrest and Tyne Daly.
 It is based on Robert T. McQueen's 1973 book Larry: Case History of a Mistake.

 Plot

-A man wrongly confined in a mental hospital for his first 26 years, who is discovered to have average intelligence.
-Upon being released, a social worker guides him in his learning process of how to cope with the real world.
+Larry Herman, a man wrongly confined in a mental hospital for his first 26 years, is discovered to have average intelligence.
+Upon being released, social worker Nancy Hockworth guides him in his learning process of how to cope with the real world.